-Color Vision Deficiency (CVD, formerly known as colorblindness) is a specific visual disability where the user may (or may not) be able to clearly see, but they are unable to fully perceive the color in what they see.
+Color Vision Deficiency (CVD, formerly known as colorblindness) is a specific visual disability where a person can’t see the full color spectrum that post people can see.
+1.

-Approximately 4.5% of the world population have some form of CVD.
-It affects 1 in 12 men and 1 in 200 women.
-These figures are higher for white (Caucasian) people or others who have mixed race genes in their genetic history.
+Approximately 4.5% of the world population have some form of CVD 2.
+It affects 1 in 12 men and 1 in 200 women 2.
+These figures are higher for white (Caucasian) people or others who have mixed race genes in their genetic history 2.
 If your company is bigger than 20 people, there’s a strong chance at least one of your co-workers is color blind.

 More than a few kinds of CVD exist, each with its own challenges.

-- Protanomaly is a reduced sensitivity to red light (1% of men).
-Protanopia is the total inability to see red (1% of men).
+- Protanomaly is a reduced sensitivity to red light (1% of men) 3.
+Protanopia is the total inability to see red (1% of men) 3.

-- Deuteranomaly is a reduced sense of green light (and the most common form of CVD, 5% of men).
-Deuteranopia is the total inability to see green (1% of men).
+- Deuteranomaly is a reduced sense of green light (and the most common form of CVD, 5% of men) 3.
+Deuteranopia is the total inability to see green (1% of men) 3.

-- Tritanomaly is a reduced sensitivity to blue light (and is extremely rare).
-Tritanopia is the total inability to see blue.
+- Tritanomaly is a reduced sensitivity to blue light (and is extremely rare) 3.
+Tritanopia is the total inability to see blue 3.
 (Put together they’re about 1 in 30,000-50,000 people.)

-- Achromatopsia is the extremely rare (1 in 33,000 people) form of colorblindness where there is no color, only monochromatic (shades of grey) vision.
+- Achromatopsia is the extremely rare (1 in 33,000 people) form of colorblindness where there is no color, only monochromatic (shades of grey) vision 3.

 People with either deuteranomaly or protanomaly are collectively known as red-green colorblind because regardless of which of the two types they have, they have difficulty distinguishing between red and greens, as well as browns and oranges.
-They may also confuse blues and purples.
+They may also confuse blues and purples 3

 Design considerations